College Admission and Research

 More to Consider

-There are CCCs (116), CSUs (23), UCs (9), WUE colleges (160+), and many private and out of state colleges and universities (thousands).
-The point is you have many college options.
+There are California Community Colleges (116), CSUs (23), UCs (9), Western Undergraduate Exchange colleges (160+), and many private and out of state colleges and universities (thousands).
+The point is you have many college options (click here for a spreadsheet).
+Aim high, stay focused and work hard for your goals, but take good care of your mental and physical health.
+Life is like a marathon, so go at the pace that is healthy and right for you.

-However, if you intend to major in Business or a STEM field, especially Computer Science, Engineering, Nursing, or Biology, you may have to apply to a longer and more diverse list of colleges* since the acceptance rate is low and can be unpredictable at the UCs, unless you are flexible to attend a community college for two years first.
+If you intend to major in Business or a STEM field, especially Computer Science, Engineering, Nursing, or Biology, you may have to apply to a longer and more diverse list of colleges* since the acceptance rate is low and can be unpredictable at the UCs (two readers read your application and each spends 10 minutes or less on it), unless you are flexible to attend a community college for two years first.
 The key is to apply to a balanced and diverse list of colleges to increase your chances of getting into a couple or a few of them if you are ready to go directly to a 4-year university right after high school.
 If you get accepted into a 4-year as a freshman applicant for one of these aforementioned impacted/selective majors and you have enough funds to attend, then you should take advantage of this great opportunity.

 FYI, the Ohlone Promise Scholarship application is open to anyone who plans to enroll at Ohlone for two years, independent of financial need.
 The scholarship application is due March 2nd, and 5 to 12 WHS graduating seniors will win this each year.
 It’s a full-ride education of two years, worth about $3,400.